PipedreamHQ/pipedream/docs/docs/workspaces/README.md

 ::: warning  Anyone who is currently logged in to Pipedream will be temporarily signed out until they set up 2FA

-If anyone is actively making changes to a workflow, their session may get interrupted, so you should enable the 2FA requirement when your team is not in the builder.
+If anyone is actively making changes to a workflow, their session may be interrupted.
+We recommend enabling the 2FA requirement in off hours.

 :::